How can I overcome my fear of the dentist?

 An integral part of psychological strategies is that any treatment is delivered comfortably and gently.

 Of course, you can also choose to enlist the help of a therapist, such as a psychologist, psychotherapist, counsellor, or hypnotherapist.
 Cognitive-behavioural therapy tends to be the method of choice for tackling dental phobia and specific dental fears.

 If psychological techniques on their own are not enough, there are various sedation options.
 Inhalation sedation (laughing gas) is great for making you feel more relaxed, and can be very much a “participation technique” also suited to people who like to feel in control of situations.

 On the other hand, IV (intravenous) sedation may be better suited to those who are more willing to entrust control to another person.
 It can produce a level of sedation so deep that you may not remember much, or even nothing at all, of what happens during treatment.

 IV sedation can also be a good option if you need lots of work doing and you are really worried about it.
 In this case, you might be better served getting things under control using IV sedation, and then experiment with other methods when you require just a bit of maintenance work.
-Having said that, if you find yourself a really good dentist, he or she might be able to treat you using other techniques alone, which will be less expensive.

 Technology and Gadgets